vahid97gh/ping_bulk_ips/readme.md

 ```
 ## License

-This project is licensed under the LORES License - see the LICENSE file for details.
+This project is licensed under the LORES License .